 Even if you have dozens of inactive plugins installed on your WordPress website, they won’t affect the performance of your site or make it slow.

 The only time WordPress looks for inactive plugins on your site is when it loads the ‘Installed Plugins’ page in your WordPress admin area.
-Even then, it only looks for the plugin’s header file and does not load the plugins themselves.
+Even then, it just quickly reads the plugin’s header file (a small text file with basic info like the name and version number) to create the list you see.

 Should I Delete Inactive Plugins in WordPress?